 Boreal caribou designatable unit (DU6) primarily use large peatlands and open forest throughout the year.
-Currently approximately 750 boreal caribou occupy five herd (range) areas in northeast British Columbia.
+Currently a minimum of 728 boreal caribou occupy five herd (range) areas in northeast British Columbia.

 Boreal caribou have a unique spatial strategy for calving, with females dispersing widely to calve on their own.
 These pre-calving movements usually happen within a herd’s annual range and are much shorter than the long-distance migrations of other caribou populations.

 These caribou are listed as threatened under the federal Species at Risk Act, are provincially red-listed (threatened to endangered), and are identified as Priority 1 under the B.C.
 Conservation Framework.

 Boreal caribou populations are believed to have declined since the early 2000s.

 The decline of boreal caribou in British Columbia may be attributed to:

 - Habitat loss

 - Increased predation resulting from forestry and petroleum and natural gas activities